IFMlab/ChemFlow/docs/manual.rst

 Advanced options
 ----------------
 These options let you better control the execution, including the scoring function and specific parameters for each implemented docking software.
-In addition has options to control the parallel (local) or HPC execution.
+In addition, it has options to control the parallel (local) or HPC execution.
 Refer to **HPC Run** topic for guidance on how to use a High Performance Computers.

 .. code-block:: bash